NUDelta/ce-platform/README.md

 ### Author Syntax

 The currently testable murder mystery experience was compiled from a concise syntax designed for authors of CN.
-This author syntax can be viewed and modified near the bottom of `testingconstants.js`.
+This author syntax can be viewed and modified near the bottom of `testingconstants.js`, which can be found at "imports" -> "api" -> "testing"

 ### Notes